EnglundE/ms1-tonysbakery/README.md

   - ## User stories

   - ### First time Visitors Goals
-    a.
-As a First Time Visitor, I want to easily understand the main purpose of the site and learn more.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more.

-    b.
-As a First Time Visitor, I want to be able to easily navigate throughout the site to find the content im looking for.
+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find the content im looking for.

-    c.
-As a First Time Visitor, I want to look for social media links to check for reviews.
+    3. As a First Time Visitor, I want to look for social media links to check for reviews.

-    d.
-As a First Time Visitor, I want to check out the opening hours and location.
+    4. As a First Time Visitor, I want to check out the opening hours and location.

   - ### Returning Visitor Goals
-   a.
-As a Returning Visitor, I want to find information about products.
+    1. As a Returning Visitor, I want to find information about products.

-   b.
-As a Returning Visitor, I want to find information about prices.
+    2. As a Returning Visitor, I want to find information about prices.

-   c.
-As a Returning Visitor, I want to find the best way to get in contact with the bakery with my questions i have.
+    3. As a Returning Visitor, I want to find the best way to get in contact with the bakery with my questions i have.

   - ### Frequent User Goals
-   a.
-As a Frequent User, I want to see if there is any changes or updates in products.
+    1. As a Frequent User, I want to see if there is any changes or updates in products.

-   b.
-As a frequent User, I want to double check or if there is any changes in opening hours.
+    2. As a frequent User, I want to double check or if there is any changes in opening hours.

   * ## Design